the1lab/1lab/src/Cat/Abelian/Base.lagda.md

             Ker.kernel _ ∘ decompose f .fst                     ∎
 ```

-Using the factors property of the cokernel (both uniqueness and
+Using the universal property of the cokernel (both uniqueness and
-factorsity), we establish that the maps defined above are inverses in
+universality), we establish that the maps defined above are inverses in
 $\cA$, thus assemble into an isomorphism in the slice.

 ```agda